HL7/PDDI-CDS/pages/_includes/start.md

 {:.no_toc}

 The [FHIR resource workflow](https://www.hl7.org/fhir/workflow.html) categorizes the CarePlan and RequestGroup resources as requests, thereby expressing the intention for something to occur.
-The CDS Service creates a CarePlan that references a RequestGroup for each CDS Hook response Card.
+The CDS Service creates a CarePlan that references a RequestGroup for each CDS Hook response Card, and a single DetectedIssue resource.
 As an example, in this implementation guide, the Warfarin + NSAID artifact creates four response cards, each containing minimum information model elements and associated actions.
 The CarePlan references four RequestGroup resources under the the `activity` element.
 The RequestGroup `action` element provides the suggestions and actions in the response card.
-The CarePlan and RequestGroup resources are subsequently transformed into a CDS Hooks Card response.
+The CarePlan and RequestGroup resources are subsequently transformed into a CDS Hooks Card response along with the DetectedIssue resource.

 ### <span style="color:silver"> 4.3.3 </span> DetectedIssue